INN/docs/style-guides/code/wordpress.md

 - Embrace convention and use hard tabs when [working with WordPress](http://make.wordpress.org/core/handbook/coding-standards/php/#indentation).

-- Return values for a group of related or similar functions should be consistent and predictable.
+- Return values for a group of related functions should be consistent and predictable.

+    Given the hypothetical functions `create_user_profile`, `update_user_profile` and `destroy_user_profile`, each should:

-    For example, don't alternate between return values of null and '' and false when an error occurs.
-If you decide it's really not appropriate to throw an Exception, be consistent in the value your function returns.
+    - Exhibit the same behavior when an error occurs.
+In other words, don't alternate between return values of null and '' and false.
+Return a `WP_Error` or throw an Exception.

+    - Return something **sane** on success.

+        For example, the function name `create_user_profile` gives a strong indication that it performs an action on a user profile.
+It would be **sane** expect a UserProfile object or the ID of the user profile as a return value from this function.

 - Keep your variables and object attribute names consistent with the existing WordPress schema.

     In other words, if the `WP_User` attribute is `user_login`, don't name your variable `userLogin` or `user_name` — stick with `user_login`.

+    Do this and avoid having to map your variable names to WordPress' variable names.

 - Work with, not against, The Loop.